• Skip to primary navigation

 Quote from the Sous Chef at Ristorante Pila Vecia

 We got to talk to the sous chef, and he gave us a quick overview of how they make the dish.
 Now, I’m not going to make asparagus cream - that’s too much, even for me - but the rest of the instructions were easy for a home cook to follow.
-Simmer the rice in vegetable broth, stir in a lot of butter (and, optionally, grated cheese).
+Simmer the rice in vegetable broth, and stir in a lot of butter (and, optionally, grated cheese).
 Put par-cooked asparagus tips in with the rice, cover, and let them steam through.

 I loved Italy - I did not want to leave - but I was itching to get home and try this recipe before asparagus season ended.
 Pressure cooker risotto is one of my secret recipes.3 Risotto in the pressure cooker does not need the repeated stirring of traditional risotto.
 Pressure replaces the stirring, releasing the starch from the rice, resulting in a creamy, delicious risotto.
 Add some asparagus, and...fantastico!